bilke/Craft-Docs/source/plugins/apis/config.rst

 ConfigService
 =============

-ConfigService also provides the following APIs for grabbing config values:
+ConfigService provides the following APIs for grabbing config values:

 ``blx()->config->get($item)``
 	Returns a raw config item value, as defined in blocks/config/blocks.php or blocks/app/config/defaults/blocks.php.
 If the config item wasn’t defined in either of those files, ``null`` will be ruturned instead.